neos/neos-development-collection/TYPO3.Neos/Documentation/References/NeosTypoScriptReference.rst

 Thus, the priority of existing matchers (e.g. the default Neos document rendering) can be changed by setting or overriding the ``@position`` property.

-.. note:: The internal ``TYPO3.TypoScript:Matcher`` object type is used to evaluate the matcher definitions wich is based on the ``TYPO3.TypoScript:Renderer``.
+.. note:: The internal ``TYPO3.TypoScript:Matcher`` object type is used to evaluate the matcher definitions which is based on the ``TYPO3.TypoScript:Renderer``.

 .. _TYPO3_TypoScript__Renderer: